npm/npm/doc/misc/npm-developers.md

 to install it locally into the node_modules folder in that other place.

-Then go into the node-repl, and try using require("my-thing") to bring in your module's main module.
+Then go into the node-repl, and try using require("my-thing") to bring in your module’s main module.

 ## Create a User Account